 VIOLATION OF THE VIRGINIA COMPUTER CRIMES ACT (VA.
-CODE ANN. § 18.2-152.5 ET SEQ.)
+CODE ANN. § 18.2-152.1 ET SEQ.)
 (AGAINST ALL DEFENDANTS)

-- 304. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 305.
-Russia and the GRU used Plaintiff's computers and computer networks without authority, obtained property by false pretenses, and converted Plaintiff's property in violation of Va.
-Code Ann. § 18.2-152.3. - 306.
-Russia and the GRU, with malicious intent: - a. temporarily or permanently removed, halted, or otherwise disabled computer data, computer programs or computer software from the DNC's computer or computer network, in violation of Va.
-Code Ann. § 18.2-152.4(1); - b. caused the DNC's computers to malfunction, in violation of Va.
-Code Ann.§ 18.2-152.4(2); - c. altered, disabled, or erased computer data, computer programs or computer software, in violation of Va.
-Code Ann. § 18.2-152.4(3); - d. used a computer or computer network to make or cause to be made an unauthorized copy of computer data, computer programs or computer software residing in, communicated by, or produced by a computer or computer network, in violation of Va.
-Code Ann. § 18.2-152.4(6); - e. placed or caused to be placed, or collected information through, a keystroke logger on the DNC's computers and, without their authorization, in violation of Va.
+- 366. Plaintiff realleges and incorporates by reference all prior paragraphs of this Complaint and paragraphs in the counts below as though set forth fully herein. - 367.
+Russia used Plaintiff's computers and computer networks without authority, obtained property by false pretenses, and converted Plaintiff's property in violation of Va.
+Code Ann. § 18.2-152.3.

+368. Russia, with malicious intent:

+- a) temporarily or permanently removed, halted, or otherwise disabled computer data, computer programs or computer software from the DNC's computer or computer network, in violation of Va.
+Code Ann. § 18.2-152.4(1); - b) caused the DNC's computers to malfunction, in violation of Va.
+Code Ann. § 18.2-152.4(2); - c) altered, disabled, or erased computer data, computer programs or computer software, in violation of Va.
+Code Ann. § 18.2-152.4(3); - d) used a computer or computer network to make or cause to be made an unauthorized copy of computer data, computer programs or computer software residing in, communicated by, or produced by a computer or computer network, in violation of Va.
+Code Ann. § 18.2-152.4(6); - e) installed or caused to be installed, or collected information through, computer software that records all or a majority of the keystrokes made on the DNC's computers, without their authorization, in violation of Va.
 Code.
 Ann. § 18.2-152.4(8).

-- 307. Defendants Russia and the GRU used a computer or computer network and intentionally examined without authority employment, credit, financial, or identifying information relating to other persons, in violation of in Va.
+- 369. Russia used a computer or computer network and intentionally examined, without authority, employment, credit, financial, or identifying information relating to other persons, in violation of in Va.
 Code.
-Ann. § 18.2-152.5. - 308.
-Each Defendant knowingly aided, abetted, encouraged, induced, instigated, contributed to and assisted Russia and the GRU's violation of Va.
-Code Ann. § 18.2-152.3, § 18.2-152.4, and § 18.2-152.5. - 309.
+Ann. § 18.2-152.5. - 370.
+Russia used a computer to obtain, access, or record, through the use of material artifice, trickery or deception, identifying information, including social security numbers and passport numbers, in violation of Va.
+Code Ann. § 18.2-152.5:1. - 371.
+Each Defendant knowingly aided, abetted, encouraged, induced, instigated, contributed to and assisted Russia's violation of Va.
+Code Ann. § 18.2-152.3, § 18.2-152.4, and § 18.2-152.5. - 372.
 All Defendants' violations of the foregoing provisions caused Plaintiff injury.
 This injury includes, but is not limited to, injury resulting from harm to DNC computers and servers, loss in the value of DNC trade secrets and business information, and harm to business as described above.
 Plaintiff is entitled to recover damages and the costs of suit under Va.
 Code Ann. § 18.2-152.12.